 University of Amsterdam Students Research VBW Case Study

-In January 2022, students of the University of Amsterdam MSc in Archival and Information Studies (led by Dr Annet Dekker), researched the Vrouwen Bouwen Wonen network archive as a case study at Het Nieuwe Instituut.
+In January 2022, students of the MSc in Archival and Information Studies at the University of Amsterdam researched the Vrouwen Bouwen Wonen network archive as a case study at the Nieuwe Instituut.

 25 April 2022